Please read these terms and conditions (“Terms”) carefully. They contain important information regarding your application to study with us.

 c) we won’t issue any of your pending exam results or award you applicable qualifications;

-d) if you are an international student studying in the UK on a student visa, we will report you to the HTS license holder who will report you to the UKBA; and
+d) if you are an international student studying in the UK on a student visa, we may contact Ulster University who will report you to the UKVI; and

 In the event that you overpay the total of the Tuition Fees due, the credit balance will be used to offset any legitimate fee due by you to us (including but not limited to outstanding library debts, printing debts and accommodation debts).
 We will refund the remaining credit balance to the card account or bank account from which the overpayment was received.
 For the avoidance of doubt, it is your responsibly to inform us if you believe that you have overpaid the Tuition Fees.

 Other than where we have agreed a deferment in accordance with these Terms, you are not entitled to any refund where you don’t complete our enrolment formalities or otherwise fail to follow our course terms.
-It is your responsibility to attend QAHE/Ulster University London and Birmingham Branch Campus on specified registration dates set out on your application.
+It is your responsibility to attend the campus on specified registration dates set out on your application.

-QAHE/Ulster University London and Birmingham Branch Campus reserves the right to dismiss and/or withdraw visa support (by reporting to the license holder) from any student at any time for:
+UULB reserves the right to dismiss and/or withdraw visa support (by reporting you to Ulster University) from any student at any time for:

 a) non-payment of fees or other amounts due;